markuslindenberg/dvbheadend/README.md

 [node_exporter](https://github.com/prometheus/node_exporter) for [Prometheus](https://prometheus.io/) is running on <http://dvbheadend.local:9100/metrics>.

-# Access
+## Access

-The firmware is running a buildroot Linux rootfs built using [systemd](https://www.freedesktop.org/wiki/Software/systemd/) and [busybox](https://busybox.net/).
-All changes except on the `/boot` and `/home/tvheadend` mountpoints are lost on reboot.

-## Console
+### Console

-Use a serial console or keyboard & monitor to access the console.
+Use a serial console at 115200 or keyboard & monitor to access the console.
 Password for root is empty.

-## SSH
+### SSH

 Keys only.
-Put an `authorized_keys` file on the FAT parition, reboot.
+Put an `authorized_keys` file on the FAT partition, reboot.

 ```bash
 ssh root@dvbheadend.local